symphoniacloud/sam-init-HelloWorldLambdaJava-zip/README.md

 # Hello World Lambda Java

+**THIS REPOSITORY IS ARCHIVED AND UNMAINTANED.
+IT MAY NO LONGER WORK WITH RELEVANT DEPENDENCIES AND SERVICES**

 This is a "sam init" template to generate a "Hello World" AWS Lambda function, implemented in Java.

 This is an alternative to the similar project at https://github.com/symphoniacloud/sam-init-HelloWorldLambdaJava .